Simo259k/DS-Fake-News-Project/Part 3/README.md

 # Part 3 - Advanced Model (~1 page)

+## Be aware that the code for both Part 3 and Part 4 for the advanced model are in this file.

 ## How to run:
 To execute AdvancedPart3_final.ipynb you need to execute the files in Part 1 to provide you with "cleaned_file.csv".
 Be sure, that this file is in the same directory as you're locating AdvancedPart3_final.ipynb.
 Execute the script in chronological order by clicking each codeblock or "run all".